 He also stresses the importance of making peace with what you don't enjoy.
 "It took me a while to realise that I don't have the patience for overly detailed work.
 I'm drawn to minimalism because it suits my personality and process.
 Accepting what you don't like doing is just as important as finding what you love."

-By trusting his instincts, staying curious, and embracing the messiness of creativity, Con has managed to stay true to his personal passions and carve out a successful career.
+By trusting his instincts, being curious, and embracing the messiness of creativity, Con has managed to stay true to his personal passions and carve out a successful career.
 It's one we'll be keeping an eye on, that's for sure.

 Get the best of Creative Boom delivered to your inbox weekly